nrfconnect/sdk-nrf-bm/doc/ncs-lite/install_ncsl.rst

    :local:
    :depth: 2

-You can use the command line and `nRF Util`_ to install |NCSL|.
+You can use Visual Studio Code and the `nRF Connect for Visual Studio Code`_ extension to install |NCSL|.

 Install prerequisites
 *********************

-Install the following software tools.
+Install the following software tools:

 * The latest version of nRF Util, a unified command-line utility for Nordic Semiconductor products.